 Bucatini all’Amatriciana is one of the holy three pasta sauces in Rome (also alla gricia and alla carbonara) based upon guanciale.
 Guanciale is cured pig jowl, and though you might not have heard of it or eaten it, trust me that it is the very finest thing one can do with a pig.
 Yes, better than American bacon or even prosciutto (at least for me).
 The flavor is wonderfully rich and distinctly porky in a way unique to guanciale.
-People offer say to substitute pancetta in the states, but please don’t do that for this dish, especially since most pancetta available in the US is absolute junk.
 Real guanciale from domestic producer La Quercia can be purchased in New York from Eataly or Philadelphia from diBruno brothers.
 It freezes fine, so go out of your way to buy some and keep it for several months in the freezer, cutting off a little here and there as needed.
-If you can’t go to the trouble of obtaining guanciale, just don’t make this dish.
-There are other lovely things to eat.
+If you can’t go to the trouble of obtaining guanciale, high-quality pancetta is fine, but most pancetta in the US is pretty poor..
 Though I have long made alla gricia and carbonara, Amatriciana had always troubled me a bit.
 After consulting numerous recipes, I just couldn’t get it to taste just right, like the best version in Rome from Arcangelo Dandini, which he uses to dress his heavenly potato gnocchi.
 But last week I was eating at Armando in Rome, and they were publicizing their new cookbook with a little pamphlet, and in the pamphlet was their recipe for amatriciana!
 I made it tonight, and though I might tweak it just a bit, it was better than my previous attempts, some of which included onion and too much tomato.
 Armando’s version keeps tomato to a minimum, uses wine, and uses no onion.
 Tonight I’m cooking for myself at Casa Sinibaldi in Rome, awaiting my new group of students to arrive tomorrow for a week of culinary and cultural immersion, and so here is Armando’s recipe for Amatriciana, scaled down for one!

 Most traditional is actually bucatini (thick, hollow spaghetti), but I prefer spaghetti, or better yet, small rigatoni since I have an idiosyncratic dislike for tomato sauces with spaghetti.